pearcej/complex/_sources/Graphs/NetworkX.rst

    Figure 3.2: An undirected graph that represents driving time between cities.

 To represent graphs, we’ll use a package called NetworkX, which is the most commonly used network library in Python.
-You can read more about it at http://thinkcomplex.com/netx, but I’ll explain it as we go along.

 We can create a directed graph by importing NetworkX (usually imported as ``nx``) and instantiating ``nx.DiGraph``: